 Next, you will want to select the length of duration that you want to be signed up to Ancestry.
 So you can decide either to stick around for a month or maybe longer and go with a 6-month membership.

 The benefit of a 6-month membership is that no matter which package that you go for you make a saving.
 And the higher up you go with the packages then the more of a saving you will make.

 You can though decide to opt for the basic package and just for one month and see how it goes.
-After that there is no stopping you upgrading the package and the length of membership.
+After that, there is no stopping you from upgrading the package and the length of membership.

 Get Ancestry For Free!